AwakeManish/Flipkart-Review-Summarizer/README.md

 - **Datasets:** The `datasets` folder contains seven different datasets, each representing product reviews extracted from Flipkart.

-- **Analysis and Evaluation:** Our primary analysis, data cleaning, sentiment analysis, rating prediction, and evaluation are conducted in the `analysis_and_evaluation` folder.
+- **Analysis and Evaluation:** Our primary analysis, data cleaning, sentiment analysis, rating prediction, and evaluation are conducted in the `Analysis and Evalution` folder.
 This code file encompasses the entire analysis, including data preprocessing and performance evaluation.

-- **Project Report:** For detailed insights into the analysis and evaluation, you can access our comprehensive project report in the `Project_Report` folder.
-The report contains in-depth explanations of the methodology and results.

 - **Documentation:** Additional project documentation, resources, and presentations can be found in the 'Documentation' section.